-Gallstone and other diseases of the biliary tract affect more than around twenty percent of the adult population.
-The complications of gallstones, acute pancreatitis and obstructive jaundice can be lethal.
+Gallstone and other diseases of the biliary tract affect more than around 20% of the adult population.
+The complications of gallstones, acute pancreatitis and obstructive jaundice, can be lethal.

-The book can be used as reference book for university undergraduates, postgraduates, professional researchers in applied mathematics, biomechanics, biomechanical engineering and biomedical engineering as well as related surgery doctors.
+The text can be used as a reference book for university undergraduates, postgraduates and professional researchers in applied mathematics, biomechanics, biomechanical engineering and biomedical engineering, as well as related surgeons.